jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 Words|Significance
 -----|------------
-Word 1 | The banner word in a tape label record has the octal configuration `6004 xxxx 0020 xxxx`.
+1 | The banner word in a tape label record has the octal configuration `6004 xxxx 0020 xxxx`.
 The first four digits represent control information to bypass the tape label on a tape which is to be printed or punched.
 The next four digits are irrelevant.
 The contents of bits 28 through 32 identify the record as a tape label.
 The record count is irrelevant, since record counting begins with the second record on tape.
 (See page 140 for the binary configuration of a banner word.)
-Word 2 * | Tape Identification
+2 * | Tape Identification
-Word 3 * | Unspecified (contents preserved by ARGUS)
+3 * | Unspecified (contents preserved by ARGUS)
-Words 4 to 11 | Unspecified (may be used without restriction) Words 12 to 12+n-1 | Bootstrap Routine (systems program tapes only) Words 12+n to 12+n+m-1 | Program Directory (symbolic program tape only) Words 12+n+m to 12+n+m+1 | Orthowords
+4 to 11 | Unspecified (may be used without restriction) 12 to 12+n-1 | Bootstrap Routine (systems program tapes only) 12+n to 12+n+m-1 | Program Directory (symbolic program tape only) 12+n+m to 12+n+m+1 | Orthowords
-Word 12+n+m+2 | End-of-Record Word
+12+n+m+2 | End-of-Record Word

 [*] If the information in these words is in standard alphanumeric code, it will appear in recognizable form is the tape is printed.